-Dr. Max Oehm is a member of Baker McKenzie’s Dispute Resolution Practice Group in Frankfurt.
+Dr. Max Oehm is a Senior Associate of Baker McKenzie’s Dispute Resolution Practice Group in Frankfurt.
 Max has a particular focus on international arbitration and ADR in infrastructure projects and post-M&A disputes, often involving projects in Europe and South America.
 As a litigator, he advises in cases of professional liability of auditors, tax advisors and investment banks as well as in strategic / risk-relevant issues in connection with such services.

 Max holds a doctoral degree from the University of Mainz, Germany, and obtained a master’s degree in law at Boston University, USA, where he was awarded the American Law Outstanding Achievement Award.

 Max writes and speaks regularly on international arbitration and professional liability issues.
 He teaches at the University of Mannheim, Germany.

 Max focuses on advising clients on managing risks and resolving disputes relating to professional services, infrastructure projects and M&A. He is experienced in resolving disputes through international arbitration, commercial litigation and other methods, including mediation.
 Max is knowledgeable in various industry sectors, including financial and professional services, infrastructure / construction and energy.

 To help clients make informed decisions about whether to invest in dispute resolution and to ensure that they get the best possible return on their investment, Max relies on legal tech and risk analysis methods to calculate probabilities for clients to prevail on their claims.
 Max also uses these tools to efficiently determine the key aspects of a case and help clients decide whether to invest in expert opinions to achieve the greatest outcome.

 Developed a convincing litigation strategy for a client concerning claims against its former auditors and tax advisors (amount in dispute above EUR 300 million)

 Successfully defended a major German industrial group against claims above EUR 100 million in litigations concerning a PPP IT project